zoppatorsk/isbn-search-updated/README.md

 Changed the libgen url to one that is working.
 Updated manifest to v3.
 Changed code to use const and let instead of var.
-Changed so the links create are opened in a new tab.
+Changed so the links created are opened in a new tab when clicked.